tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 When only one region of the genome is used to calculate PRSs (for example a gene set or a pathway PRSs), self-contained and/or competitive tests of association can be performed.

 The null-hypothesis of self-contained and competitive test statistics is diﬀerent:
-- **Null-hypothesis for self-contained test** - None of the genes within the gene-set are associated with the phenotype.
+- **Null-hypothesis for self-contained test** - None of the genes within the gene set are associated with the phenotype.
-- **Null-hypothesis for competitive tests** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene set.
+- **Null-hypothesis for competitive tests** - Genes within the gene set are no more associated with the phenotype than genes outside the gene set.

 Importantly, in a self-contained test, a bigger gene-set will have a higher likelihood of having a significant P-value from self-contained test, which is not desirable.
-Therefore, competitive P-values should be calculated to account for gene set size.
+Therefore, competitive P-values should be calculated to account for gene set size, as shown in **Figure 2**.

 ![Figure](https://github.com/tadesouaiaia/prsWorkshop-website/blob/main/practical_docs_hidden/practical_images/day2b/competitiveVSself-contained.png)
 <sub> **Figure 2** : Examples of significant and non-significant gene sets when running competitive tests of association. </sub>